calibreapp/react-live-chat-loader/README.md

 You can customise the color of the Intercom widget by passing a `color` prop to the `Intercom` component.

-User or Company context data can be set using `window.intercomSettings`.
+Messenger Settings, User context and Company context settings can be set using `window.intercomSettings`.
 See the [official Intercom documentation](https://developers.intercom.com/installing-intercom/docs/javascript-api-attributes-objects#section-data-attributes) for more details.

 </details>